The swim takes place between 1815 – 2115 on Sunday evenings, entry is by ticket only.

 I’m coming for the first time, what do I need to know?

-Anyone attending for the first time must bring photo ID and proof of address.
+Anyone attending for the first time must register online using the link below and bring photo ID and proof of address.
 For example, passport and a utility bill or a driving licence.
 Your photo ID needs to show your date of birth and entrance is only available to those over 18.

-All those attending for the first time are required to have a short induction and a tour.
-On arriving for your first visit please make sure that you are present by 6 pm.
-The tour takes place at 6.15 pm.
+All those attending for the first time are required to have a short induction, complete a health status form and a tour.
+On arriving for your first visit please make sure that you are present by 1800.

 The Sunday Swim uses membermojo.co.uk for online membership.
-Join us by completing your details for approval and bring your ID and payment in cash to your first swim.
+Join us by completing your details for approval and bring your ID and payment for your first swim.

 Will there be other women there?